 March is Women’s History Month, a time to celebrate the groundbreaking women in history whose profound contributions have shaped our world today.
-From the pioneers of the Woman’s Suffrage Movement to rallies that saved the Montauk Lighthouse, Long Island has ties to many historic milestones and achievements in the fight for women’s rights.
+From the pioneers of the Woman’s Suffrage Movement, to rallies that saved the Montauk Lighthouse, to even an athlete that helped launch the future of women's golf, and many more - Long Island has ties to numerous historic milestones and achievements for women.
 Long Island continues to be a region full of history-making women, female entrepreneurs shattering glass ceilings, and other tales of success.
-Continue reading to learn more about Long Island’s HERstory, celebratory events happening throughout the month, and how to support the local woman-owned businesses making an impact in the region today.
+Continue reading to learn more about Long Island’s HERstory, and how to support the local woman-owned businesses making an impact in the region today.

 Long Island’s HERstory Makers